NKN Price Tops $0.0258 (NKN)

 About NKN

-NKN uses the hashing algorithm.
-It was first traded on December 29th, 2018.
+NKN (CRYPTO:NKN) uses the hashing algorithm.
+Its genesis date was December 29th, 2018.
 NKN’s total supply is 700,000,000 tokens and its circulating supply is 583,666,666 tokens.
 NKN’s official Twitter account is @NKN_ORG and its Facebook page is accessible here.
-The official message board for NKN is medium.com/nknetwork.
+NKN’s official message board is medium.com/nknetwork.
 NKN’s official website is nkn.org.
 The Reddit community for NKN is /r/nknblockchain and the currency’s Github account can be viewed here.

 According to CryptoCompare, ” NKN (New Kind of Network) is a highly scalable, self-evolving and self-incentivized blockchain network infrastructure.
 It addresses the network decentralization and self-evolution by introducing Cellular Automata (CA) methodology for both dynamism and efficiency.
 NKN tokenizes network connectivity and data transmission capacity as a useful Proof of Work.
 NKN is an ERC20 token that serves as a currency on the NKN ecosystem and works as the incentive given to participants that share their connectivity and bandwidth. “

-NKN can be purchased on these cryptocurrency exchanges: .
-It is usually not presently possible to buy alternative cryptocurrencies such as NKN directly using US dollars.
-Investors seeking to acquire NKN should first buy Bitcoin or Ethereum using an exchange that deals in US dollars such as GDAX, Gemini or Coinbase.
-Investors can then use their newly-acquired Bitcoin or Ethereum to buy NKN using one of the aforementioned exchanges.
+NKN can be traded on the following cryptocurrency exchanges: .
+It is usually not presently possible to purchase alternative cryptocurrencies such as NKN directly using US dollars.
+Investors seeking to trade NKN should first purchase Bitcoin or Ethereum using an exchange that deals in US dollars such as Changelly, Gemini or Coinbase.
+Investors can then use their newly-acquired Bitcoin or Ethereum to purchase NKN using one of the aforementioned exchanges.

 Receive News & Updates for NKN Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for NKN and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.